vishnuarjun512/Social-Media-Backend/README.md

 [http://localhost:3000/](http://localhost:5173/) is where the Backend Server is Running.

 ## Documentation for all the API Calls

+### For Hosted Documentation

+Open [https://social-media-backend-2dqa.onrender.com/api-docs/](https://social-media-backend-2dqa.onrender.com/api-docs/) with your browser to see the documentation.

+### For Local Deployed Documentation

 Open [http://localhost:3000/api-docs](http://localhost:3000/api-docs) with your browser to see the documentation.